MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters
 - Components (array) - A list of strings indicating the specific components to update.
 Use `"MC"` to update the motor controller firmware, `"RT"` to update the real-time controller firmware, and `"SensoryServices"` to update the Sensory Services application.
 Updates to the Sensory Services application include firmware updates for the Occipital Structure Core depth sensor.
+- OverrideBatteryCheck (boolean) - Optional.
+Whether to override the default battery level check when attempting to perform a targeted update.

 ```json
 {